cabaletta/baritone/README.md

 ## Can I use Baritone as a library in my hacked client?

 Sure!
-(As long as usage is in compliance with the GPL 3 License)
+(As long as usage is in compliance with the LGPL 3 License)

 ## How is it so fast?